gbhorwood/Macrame/documentation/docs/04_Manual/03_Styled_Text_Output.md

 | `<SPACE>` | The next full page is output |
 | `<RETURN>` | The next single line is output |
 | `q` | Output is stopped and the script continues |

+Note that for `page()` to work consistently, `wrap()` should be applied to the text.
+Paging is done on line endings and, without `wrap()` it is not guaranteed that lines will be shorter than the screen width.

 # Notice levels
 Macrame provides convenience methods for outputting notices for various levels such as 'ok' or 'error'.